Warming Up Your IP Addresses Automatically

 - Each night, LuxSci increases the allowed sending rate (see the table below for the schedule) once the current rate for the entire day is met.

 - Send enough messages.
-It’s essential to send enough email, so the server mostly sends at close to its maximum allowed rate during the first weeks.
-In this way, IPs out there see the server progressively sending more and more emails.
-We usually recommend sending a good size email blast in the beginning and allow that to slowly work its way through the recipients as the IP warms up and the sending rate increases.
+It’s essential to send enough email, so the server sends at close to its maximum allowed rate during the first weeks.
+This way, ISPs see the server progressively sending more and more emails.
+We usually recommend sending a good size email blast in the beginning that will slowly work its way through the recipients as the IP warms up and the sending rate increases.

 - Use best practices.
-As we have said before, the messages must have good content, do not look spammy, and are sent to recipients that actually want to receive emails (i.e., they are unlikely to mark it as spam).
-The goal is to validate the server’s reputation by sending more and more good email to willing recipients.
+As we have said before, the messages must have good content, do not look spammy, and are sent to recipients who want to receive emails (i.e., they are unlikely to mark it as spam).
+The goal is to validate the server’s reputation by sending more good emails to willing recipients.
 By not following this advice, the warm up process may leave you with a bad reputation.

-The following schedule is used for setting the server’s sending rate during the automatic IP warm up period.
-A day-to-day ramp-up progression assumes that as much mail is sent as possible as rate-limiting allows.
-If less than 90% of rate-allowed messages are sent during 24 hours, the rate will not automatically increase to the next level.
-This helps make sure that the warm up is actually effective.
+Customers must warm up the IP address of their email server to achieve a good sender reputation.
+The following schedule sets the server’s sending rate during the automatic IP warmup period.
+If less than 90% of a given day’s rate-allowed messages are sent within 24 hours, the rate will not automatically increase to the next level.
+This requirement helps make sure that the IP warmup is effective.

 ---|---|---|---|